South Airlines Flight 8971: Investigation

 Donetsk Oblast Prosecutor's Officer Volodymyr Vyshynsky is in charge of the inquiry which was opened the day after the crash.
 On 14 February 2013 investigators considered pilot error, faulty ground support equipment and poor weather conditions as possible causes.
 The plane's pilot blamed bad weather for the accident; while the plane's operator, South Airlines, stated that the plane was in good condition and the pilot should not have landed in the fog and should have diverted to another airport.
 One passenger mentioned "engine failure during landing".

 Deputy Prime Minister Oleksandr Vilkol stated that the cause for the crash was a loss of speed by the aircraft during landing approach due to an error of the unprepared crew, which had no clearance to make the flight in those weather conditions.
-The Ministry of Transport reported that at the Minimum Descent Altitude the crew did not establish visual contact with the approach lights or runway, the commander then reduced the rate of descent however did not communicate a decision to go-around or continue the approach to his crew.
+The Ministry of Transport reported that at the Minimum Descent Altitude (MDA) the crew did not establish visual contact with the approach lights or runway, the commander then reduced the rate of descent however did not communicate a decision to go-around or continue the approach to his crew.
 The aircraft slowed to below the minimum control speed, rolled to 48 degrees of bank and impacted ground right wing first.